Our Essential Services

 How to Open a Bank Account in France

-You may be wondering how to open a bank account in France as a non-resident if you have just arrived and do not have your French residence card yet.
-Well, the good news is that if you have been asking yourself “can I open a bank account in France as an expat,” the answer is yes, you can.
+If you have been asking yourself “can I open a bank account in France as an expat,” the answer is yes, you can.
 Both residents and non-residents can quickly go about setting up a French bank account.
 It is easier if you are an EU national, but it is still possible for non-EU citizens—just be prepared to provide additional documents—and for there to be some restrictions with your account.

-Some banks allow you to open a bank account online before you move to France, while others still prefer the process to be completed in person.
+Some banks will allow you to open a bank account online before you move to France, while others prefer the process to be completed in person.
 Even if you do manage to open an account remotely, you may be obligated to visit the branch in person once you arrive for your account to be fully operational.

 Different banks require different documentation for setting up an account, but in general, these are the requirements: